ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 """""""""""

 This block contains a set of files to stage in the run directory: file names as they appear in the run directory are keys and their source paths are the values.
 Source paths can be provided as a single string path, or a list of paths to be staged in a common directory under their original names.

+``ufs_configure:``

+"""""""""""""""""""

+In ``uwtools``, the ``ufs.configure`` file is treated as a template so that the date and time information in the header may be filled in appropriately.
+The ``template_file:`` is the path to the input Jinja2 template.
+There is no option to add values in the YAML.
+Instead, the driver is programmed to enter necessary values for the template.

+The documentation for the ``ufs.configure`` file is :weather-model-io:`here<ufs-configure-file>`.

 The ``platform:`` section
 -------------------------